sean-ashley/udacity-courses/Deep Learning Nanodegree/README.md

   <h3 align="center">Deep Learning Nanodegree</h3>

   <p align="center">
     Here are all of the projects I worked on in this course.
 They include numerous different deep learning related concepts, such convolutional networks , recurrent networks, and generative adversarial networks.
+The course can be found here: https://www.udacity.com/course/deep-learning-nanodegree--nd101

 <!-- ABOUT THE PROJECT -->
 ## What I Did in This Course